MiguelRocha2001/PS-Monitor-IoT-System/README.md

 - The Backend composed by the Application Server, available in "/Backend".
 The Broker, described in the Proposal and final report, is currently lunched in from the Server application, and thus, there are no other resources dedicated to him.
 There is also the "sensor\_data\_tester" python script in order to simulate sensor data being sent to the Backend server;

-- The Frontend, which, for this project, is a Single Page Application, accessed from the root of the repository;
+- The Frontend, which, for this project, is a Single Page Application, accessed from the root of the repository, in the frontend folder.

 - Project documentation, including diagrams, MCU data-sheets, the ongoing report, etc;